A Guide to Online Etiquette / Netiquette

 - Ensure that your webcam clearly displays your face throughout the class unless directed otherwise by your teacher.

-If this is not possible, set your Zoom profile picture to a recent photograph of a similar format to your student ID or passport photo.
+If this is not possible, set your Zoom profile picture to a recent photograph of a similar format to your student ID or a passport photo.

 - Do not share or distribute Zoom class links or passwords to any other person

 - Adhere to the important aspects to consider and Youth Central, regarding behaviour and dress code.